unparalleled-js/docs-1/connectors/zendesk/get-comments-for-ticket-action.md

 # Zendesk - Get comments for ticket action

-This action retrieves a specific ticket your Zendesk instance that matches a search by ticket ID.
-Only results that matches the criteria will be returned
+This action retrieves a specific ticket that matches a search by ticket ID.
+Only results in your Zendesk instance that matches the criteria will be returned

 ![Get comments for ticket action](/assets/images/connectors/zendesk/get-comments-ticket.png) *Get comments for ticket action*